Learn how to make these thin, crepe-like pancakes with step-by-step instructions. It’s our go-to blini recipe.

 - 1/2 tsp. baking soda

-- 1 Tbsp. vegetable oil
+- 1 Tbsp. light olive oil or refined coconut oil

 - 2 Tbsp. butter, melted

-- 1 cup flour
+- 1 cup all-purpose flour

-- 1 tsp. vanilla extract (optional)
+- 1 tsp. vanilla extract